gitprojectGT/cacummaro/README.md

 # Cacummaro - Web PDF Ingest & Categorization Application

+**Cacummaro - From Latin "cacumen" (peak, summit) - reaching the peak of document organization!**

-A comprehensive Java application for ingesting web pages, converting them to PDF, extracting metadata, classifying documents, and integrating with Obsidian for knowledge management.
+**A comprehensive Java application for ingesting web pages, converting them to PDF, extracting metadata, classifying documents, and integrating with Obsidian for knowledge management.**

 ##  Features